Email

 Avoiding dog bites

-About 4.5 million dog bites occur in the United States each year, the Centers for Disease Control and Prevention (CDC) reports.
+About 4.5 million dog bites occur in the United States alone each year, with about 800,000 requiring medical attention, the Centers for Disease Control and Prevention (CDC) reports.

 As a business owner, you should have policies in place to help keep yourself, the pets in your care and others you encounter safe.
 The possible liability issues and financial implications that could result from a dog bite are also concerns.